 Research team clarifies the mechanism of gliotoxin, a mycotoxin from the fungus Aspergillus fumigatus

-An international research team led by Prof. Oliver Werz of Friedrich Schiller University, Jena, has now discovered how the fungus knocks out the immune defences, enabling a potentially fatal fungal infection to develop.
+An international research team led by Prof. Oliver Werz of Friedrich Schiller University, Jena, has now discovered how the fungus knocks out the immune defenses, enabling a potentially fatal fungal infection to develop.
 The researchers present their findings in the current issue of the specialist journal Cell Chemical Biology.

 Among other factors, it is gliotoxin — a potent mycotoxin — that is responsible for the pathogenicity of Aspergillus fumigatus.
-“It was known,” says study manager Werz of the Institute of Pharmacy at the University of Jena, “that this substance has an immunosuppressive effect, which means that it weakens the activity of cells of the immune defence system.”
+“It was known,” says study manager Werz of the Institute of Pharmacy at the University of Jena, “that this substance has an immunosuppressive effect, which means that it weakens the activity of cells of the immune defense system.”
 However, it had not been clear previously how exactly this happens.
 Werz and his team colleagues have now studied this in detail and have clarified the underlying molecular mechanisms.

-Immune cells communicate with one another
+Immune cells communicate with one another.

-Mycotoxin switches off enzyme
+Mycotoxin switches off the enzyme

 This does not happen if the pathogen Aspergillus fumigatus is involved.
 As the Jena scientists were able to show, gliotoxin ensures that production of the messenger substance leukotrieneB4 in the neutrophilic granulocytes is inhibited, so that they are unable to send a signal to other immune cells.
 This is caused by a specific enzyme (LTA4 hydrolase) being switched off by the mycotoxin.
-“This interrupts communication between the immune cells and destroys the defence mechanism.
+“This interrupts communication between the immune cells and destroys the defense mechanism.
 As a result, it is easy for spores — in this case the fungus — that enter the organism to infiltrate tissues or organs,” says Werz.

 Cooperation in Cluster of Excellence ‘Balance of the Microverse’